 Rossmoor residents receive the Digital Preferred cable TV package through their monthly coupon.
 The Digital Preferred package includes all the channels offered in Comcast’s Limited Basic and Digital Starter packages and includes several dozen additional channels.
 The Digital Preferred channel lineup includes the Food Network, ESPN and ESPN2, USA, Lifetime, A&E, Bravo, AMC, Animal Planet, Disney, CNN, History, Comedy Central, the Golf Channel, Oxygen, Bloomberg, Syfy, Style, Hallmark, Lifetime Movie Network, Turner Classic Movies, Spike, Game Show Network, BBC World News, MLB Network, NBA TV, NFL Network, IFC, Sundance TV, Encore, MGM, Cooking Channel, DIY Network, Nat Geo WILD, Science Channel, American Heroes Channel and many more.
 On Demand and Music Choice are also part of the Rossmoor package.

 Comcast changes the lineup and channel numbers periodically.
-To receive an updated channel lineup card, call Theresa Molina, Mutual Services Administrative Manager in Rossmoor, at (925) 988-7637 or stop by the front desk at Gateway Administration and pickup Comcast’s current channel lineup.
+To receive an updated channel lineup card, call Sharon Fees, Mutual Services Administrative Manager in Rossmoor, at (925) 988-7637 or stop by the front desk at Gateway Administration and pickup Comcast’s current channel lineup.